Home

-IBM® SPSS® Categories enables you to visualize and explore relationships in your data and predict outcomes based on your findings.
-It uses categorical regression procedures to predict the values of a nominal, ordinal or numerical outcome variable from a combination of numeric and ordered or unordered categorical predictor variables.
-The software features advanced techniques such as predictive analysis, statistical learning, perceptual mapping and preference scaling.
+IBM® SPSS® Categories enables you to visualize and explore relationships in your data, helping you predict outcomes based on your statistical analysis.
+It uses categorical regression techniques to predict the values of nominal, ordinal or numerical outcome variables from a combination of numeric and ordered or unordered categorical predictor variables.
+The software features statistical procedures such as predictive analysis, statistical learning, perceptual mapping and preference scaling.

 Use symmetrical normalization to produce a biplot so you can better see associations.

-Benefit from tools to help you analyze and interpret your multivariate data and its relationships more completely.
-For example, understand which characteristics consumers relate most closely to in terms of your product or brand, or determine customer perception of your products compared to other products that you or your competitors offer.
+Analyze and interpret your multivariate data and its relationships more effectively through in-depth data analysis.
+For example, understand which consumer characteristics are most closely associated with your product or brand in your dataset, or compare customer perceptions of your products with those offered by you or your competitors.

 Predict the values of a nominal, ordinal or numerical outcome variable from a combination of numeric and ordered or unordered categorical predictor variables.
 Use regression with optimal scaling to describe, for example, how job satisfaction can be predicted from job category, geographic region and the amount of work-related travel.

-Quantify variables so that the Multiple R is maximized.
-Optimal scaling may be applied to numeric variables when residuals are non-normal or when predictor variables are not linearly related with the outcome variable.
+Quantify variables so that the multiple R is maximized.
+Optimal scaling may be applied to numeric variables when residuals are nonnormal or when predictor variables are not linearly related to the outcome variable.
 Regularization methods such as ridge regression, lasso and elastic net can improve prediction accuracy by stabilizing the parameter estimates.

-Use dimension reduction techniques to see relationships in your data.
-Summary charts display similar variables or categories to provide you with insight into relationships among more than two variables.
+Use dimension-reduction techniques to see relationships in your data.
+Summary charts display similar variables or categories to provide you with insight into relationships among more than 2 variables.

 Techniques include correspondence analysis (CORRESPONDENCE), categorical regression (CATREG), multiple correspondence analysis (MULTIPLE CORRESPONDENCE), CATPCA, nonlinear canonical correlation (OVERALS), proximity scaling (PROXSCAL) and preference scaling (PREFSCAL).